 Contracts provide job hunters the opportunity for an immediate start, as there is a smaller candidate pool to compete against and the recruitment process generally moves quite quickly, providing potential employers with the ability to secure a new resource in a matter of days or weeks.
 Contract roles also provide businesses with the benefit of bringing in new capability, experience, ideas and ways of working that are highly relevant to changing business needs.
 At the same time, contract work provides candidates the opportunity to dip their toe into a new business, experience the company and ‘try before they buy’.

 With higher rates of change occurring in the market, the versatility of contract roles is beneficial to both parties and more often than not we see contracts being extended or made permanent once candidates prove they can be an incredible addition to the team.

-SEARCH: contract roles available or get in touch with the Contracting team to discuss your requirements for contractors
+Get in touch with the Contracting team to discuss your requirements for contractors.

 4. Remote workplaces

 Employees are less tied to physical locations than ever before, making businesses and employees reconsider the cities and states where they are located and leading employers to offer hybrid working arrangements as the norm and more completely remote working roles.
 To attract staff back to working in the office, many employers are reassessing city office locations, creating smaller hubs, and ensuring locations are more accessible and enjoyable places to work.